Thenamaris awarded the ISO 50001 certification on Energy Management.

 In 2014, Thenamaris LNG was awarded the ISO 50001 certification on Energy Management, as well as the ISO 14001 Environmental Certification.

 Thenamaris ConBulk was awarded the ISO 50001 Energy Management Certification and ISO 14001 Environmental Certification in 2023.

 The ISO 50001 is a voluntary international standard applicable to all types of industry and businesses.
 For shipping companies, it includes the energy management systems both on board the vessels as well as on shore.

-In accordance with the ISO 50001 standard, Thenamaris has established an Energy Management System that has been incorporated within its wider Safety, Quality & Environmental Management System that also includes ISM, ISO 9001, ISO 14001 and ISO 45001.
+In accordance with the ISO 50001 standard, Thenamaris has established an Energy Management System that has been incorporated within its wider Safety, Quality and Environmental Management System that also addresses the International Safety Management (ISM) Code, ISO 9001, ISO 14001 and ISO 45001.
 Within the scope of the ISO 50001 Energy Management System, Thenamaris has:

 - Articulated an Energy Policy within its existing Health, Safety, Security, Quality, Energy and Environmental Policy

 - Carried out an energy review to identify opportunities for improving energy performance which is updated annually